-- 15C.
-(1) The National Commissioner, must issue national instructions regarding all matters which are reasonably necessary or expedient to be provided for in relation to this Chapter and which must be followed by all police officials, including the following - - (a) the collection of finger-prints, body-prints and the taking of photographic images; - (b) the storage, maintenance and administration of the finger-prints, body-prints and photographic images in terms of this Chapter; - (c) the use of the information made available in terms of this Chapter; and - (d) the manner in which statistics must be kept by the Division: Criminal Record and Forensic Science Services in relation to all information collected, stored and analysed in terms of this Chapter, which shall include the recording and maintaining of statistics on all exhibits collected at crime scenes. - (2) The National Commissioner must develop training courses in reference to the national instructions referred to in subsection (1). - (3) The police official commanding the Division: Criminal Record and Forensic Science Services, within the South African Police Service, is responsible for - - (a) the development, implementation and maintenance of a personal identification services strategy, to give effect to the provisions of this Chapter and Chapter 5B; and - (b) the development, implementation and maintenance of systems and processes, including the required information technology infrastructure and systems, to support such a strategy.".
+15C.
+(1) The National Commissioner must, in consultation with the Minister, issue national instructions regarding all matters which are reasonably necessary or expedient to be provided for in relation to this Chapter and which must be followed by all police officials, including the 40 following:

+- (a) The collection of finger-prints, body-prints and the taking of photographic images; - (b) the storage, maintenance and administration of finger-prints, bodyprints and photographic images in terms of this Chapter; - (c)the use of the information made available in terms of this Chapter; and - the manner in which statistics must be kept by the Division: Criminal (d)Record and Forensic Science Services in relation to all information collected, stored and analysed in terms of this Chapter, which shall 50 include the recording and maintaining of statistics on all exhibits collected at crime scenes.

+(2) The National Commissioner must develop training courses in reference to the national instructions referred to in subsection (1).

+(3) The police official commanding the Division: Criminal Record and Forensic Science Services within the South African Police Service, is 55 responsible for-

+(a) the development, implementation and maintenance of a personal identification services strategy, to give effect to the provisions of this Chapter and Chapter 5B; and